dkvz/dorade-noframework-blog/README.md

   * Actually reading mode doesn't really work either.
 It works when linked from the homepage, but doesn't work when you refresh the page.
 * In breves and articleCard I had to remove the quotes around "layout" and add them in the JS code because otherwise uglify would remove the quotes from the template.
 I don't know if that's a bug with Uglify or if I'm missing something.
   * This is probably due to minification -> I may have removed the quote-removal minification option: check if the quotes are present or not in articleCard.
-* When loading article cards the console is saying Roboto from the materialize website has been blocked because it's not using HTTPS.
-Why is it trying to download Roboto from there?
-What does this even mean?
-* Try to add the thing that compresses images with webpack.
-Low priority.
 * Isn't there something better than using margin-left and margin-right to make my float elements no stick too close to the text?
 * To gototop button should be on the main template.
 Just show it when required.
 * Add the unsupported browsers thingy.